 - Family Handbook and other forms I had to have to be a state-licensed home preschool

 Practice Morning Routine!
 Put all the things students do during the morning routine on the class scavenger hunt.
 Families and students can practice it during open house.
 Students feel much more secure on the first day of school since they will know what to do and where things are.
 The student’s morning routine is to put stuff away in their cubby, answer the Question of the Day, sign in, say bye to their family, and do the table time activity.

 For the sign-in, students will sign their names in at their level.
-Some students will be scribbling, some will be writing some letters, and some may write their whole name.
+Some students will be scribbling, some will be writing some letters, and some may write their whole names.
 You can read more about how my students sign in each day HERE.

 Family Sign-In and Family Board!
 On the scavenger hunt, I have families find the sign-in and check to make sure their child’s name is spelled correctly.
 Names are so important, and I want to make sure every child’s name is spelled correctly.
 This also gives families a chance to notice the family bulletin board.
 This is where I keep important information for them all year long.

 Center Activities!
 I want the child to do a quick, simple activity at each center, and I do this for two reasons.
 One for the student to be able to play in each center.
 Two, so families know the names of the centers and can see some of the activities in each center.
 Students learn through play, and I want families to see what kinds of activities students could be doing in each center.